Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 ### Kotlin single-module Android project
 #### Application of Kover plugin
-Add the following to build file in single `app` module of your Gradle build:
+Add the following to the build file only in the `app` module of your Gradle build:
 ```kotlin
 plugins {
      id("org.jetbrains.kotlinx.kover") version "0.7.6"